sejal-gupta23/sejal-gupta23.github.io/content/english/about/_index.md

 draft: false
 ---

-I am a **working professional, amateur dancer, and travel enthusiast** with a passion for exploring how data can be leveraged to generate meaningful insights.
+I am currently at HUL, developing **AI algorithms for Demand Forecasting across General and E-Commerce trade**.
+I am enthusiastic about leveraging emerging technologies to solve complex business problems and transform them into lasting, impactful solutions.
+My key interests include **Behavioral Economics, Consumer Psychology, Advanced Data Analytics, and AI Modeling**.

-As I dive deeper into this field, I’ve come to realize that with vast amounts of data come inherent biases—some conscious, but most unconscious.
-This has sparked my interest in decision sciences, particularly in the areas of **behavioral economics, consumer psychology, and artificial intelligence modeling.** Through this passion project, I aim to further explore how these domains intersect and how we can better understand the human factors that influence decision-making.
+As I delve deeper into this field, I’ve realized that vast amounts of data often carry inherent biases—some explicit, but most unconscious.
+This awareness has fueled my passion for **Decision Sciences**.
+I am deeply interested in exploring how data can be harnessed to generate meaningful insights while understanding the impact of cognitive biases on engineers, managers, consumers, and creators alike.
+Through this project, I aim to share my discoveries and insights with you!

-Alongside, I am also excited trying my hands at **web development!**
+In my free time, I enjoy **dancing, traveling, cooking, and exploring psychology**.
+I’m also passionate about learning new skills and am currently diving into **Web Development**.

-Stay tuned for some exciting insights and discoveries!
+You can reach out to me at: sejalg222@gmail.com